Tian70777/H4.3IOTandEmbeddedSystem/arduino/hardware/Log.md

 then applies the calculated fan speed based on humidity.
 This ensures reliable motor startup at all speeds.

-Low PWM = not enough power to overcome friction 摩擦力 Buzzing = motor tries to move but fails
+Low PWM = not enough power to overcome friction Buzzing = motor tries to move but fails
 255 boost = gives the motor a strong “push”
 Then normal speed = smooth and stable control